jedevc/botrulez/README.md

 The time should be formatted as such with the most significant time measurement appearing first.
 Like, [so](http://xkcd.com/1179/).

+If you wish to include more or less detail, the seconds can be removed or milliseconds can be added.

 The ideal response would look like this:

     BotName: /me has been up since 2015-08-08 16:09:50 UTC (2d 3h 0m 4s)